-Certified Absences: (Does NOT count against the child/parents for legal purposes)

-- Any absence for illness or appointment verified by a health professional.
-A doctor's note should accompany the student upon returning to school and be turned in to the office. (certified) - Death in the family up to 5 days if needed for travel (certified) - Legal obligations (certified) - Religious holidays -day of holiday only (certified)

-• Excused Absences: (DOES count against the child/parents for legal purposes if the number exceeds nine per semester)

-- Parent approved absences (parents have notified the office) up to 9 absences per semester. - Once a child reaches more than 9 absences within a semester, all non-certified absences will be classified as unexcused and will result in a truancy DCS referral.
+- Certified Absences: (Does NOT count against the child/parents for legal purposes) - Any absence for illness or appointment verified by a health professional.
+Upon returning to school, a doctor's note should accompany the student and be turned in to the office.
+(Certified) - Death in the family up to 5 days if needed for travel (certified) - Legal obligations (certified) - Religious holidays -day of holiday only (certified) - Excused Absences: (DOES count against the child/parents for legal purposes if the number exceeds nine per semester) - Parent approved absences (parents have notified the office) up to 9 absences per semester. - Once a child reaches more than 9 absences within a semester, all non-certified absences will be classified as unexcused and will result in a DCS referral.